gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

     uvicorn.run(app)
 ```

 In this example, only requests that include a "user" header will be allowed to access the Gradio app.
-Of course, this does not add any security, since any user can add this header in their request.
+Of course, this does not add much security, since any user can add this header in their request.

-Here's a complete example showing how to add Google OAuth to a Gradio app (assuming you've already created an OAuth ):
+Here's a more complete example showing how to add Google OAuth to a Gradio app (assuming you've already created OAuth Credentials on the [Google Developer Console](https://console.cloud.google.com/project)):

 ```python
 import os